612 612

 The program is open for up to 120 aged care homes until 2025.
 The application process ensures participants who will benefit most, secure a place.
 It also helps us understand demand for placement so we can meet it in future programs.
 There are 4 steps to the application process: (1) Application, (2) Data Collection, (3) Program Tailoring and (4) Program Commencement.

-STEP 1 – Application
+STEP 1 – Applications NOW CLOSED!

 Application forms will collect information about your Aged Care Home, residents, existing dining program and your aims and expectations of training.